faiazamin/faiazamin.github.io/_pages/highlights.md

 ![Patent Luncheon]({{ "/assets/img/Luncheon.jpeg" | relative_url }})

-On October 21, 2025, Samsung Research Bangladesh (SRBD) hosted a special luncheon celebrating all inventors whose innovations achieved patent-grade recognition this year.
-The event honored the creative minds behind cutting-edge research projects that are now being prepared for patent filing with KIPO (Korean Intellectual Property Office).
+Selected as a key contributor to Samsung Research Bangladesh's 2025 Intellectual Property goals.
+Out of the lab's targeted patent-grade innovations, two of my research projects (Acoustic Input & Distortion Correction) were selected for filing.

-SRBD’s goal for 2025 was to propose 11 patent-grade innovations, and I’m proud to share that two of my research projects were among those selected.
-Being part of this group photograph represents more than an achievement—it reflects the collaborative spirit and forward-thinking culture that drive innovation at Samsung Research Bangladesh.
+This recognition highlights my dual role as an R&D engineer and an inventor capable of generating novel, protectable intellectual property.

 ## Samsung Research Highlights